-- Anatomy of the Neuron - Disease and Disorders Project
+Anatomy of the Neuron

-- Written assessments focused on terminology, concepts and modeling taught in the unit. - Written laboratory report based on the anatomy of the neuron lab.
+- Written assessments focused on terminology, concepts and modeling taught in the unit. - Written laboratory report based on the anatomy of the neuron. - Disease and Disroder Project

-Unit 3: Neural Transmission
+Q2, Unit 3: Neural Transmission and Diseases of the Nervous System

-- What are the major steps to a neuron sending a transmission? - What are the roles of dendrites, axons, and synapse during a nerve impulse? - How does the myelin sheath affect nerve conduction? - What are the differences between an excitatory and inhibitory impulse? - What are the roles of Thresholds in a nerve impulse? - What are the roles executed in a synapse? - What are the three ways that a nerve conserves a neurotransmitter during an impulse? - How does Resting Potential affect the flow of ions during an impulse?
+- What are the major steps to a neuron sending a transmission? - What are the roles of dendrites, axons, and synapse during a nerve impulse? - How does the myelin sheath affect nerve conduction? - What are the differences between an excitatory and inhibitory impulse? - What are the roles of Thresholds in a nerve impulse? - What are the roles executed in a synapse? - What are the three ways a nerve conserves neurotransmitter during an impulse? - How does Resting Potential affect the flow of ions during an impulse?

-- Conceptualize and explain the way a nerve impulse is generated, maintained, and distributed to target areas of the body. - Contrast IPSP and EPSP while applying resting potentials. - Describe the management of cellular laws including concentration gradient and electrostatic pressure. - Analyze the relationship between the synapse and the three types of neurotransmitter conservation. - Discuss the conduction velocity characteristics myelin can provide to a nerve cell.
+- Analyze and explain how a nerve impulse is generated, maintained, and distributed to target areas of the body. - Contrast IPSP and EPSP while applying resting potentials. - Describe the management of cellular laws including concentration gradient and electrostatic pressure. - Analyze the relationship between the synapse and the three types of neurotransmitter conservation. - Discuss the conduction velocity characteristics myelin can provide to a nerve cell.